-My first trip to Seattle was a solo trip, and six months later I moved to the Pike Place Neighborhood where I spent the next four years exploring Seattle as a single.
-In this article, I share all my best tips as a Seattle local for seeing the best of Seattle as a solo traveler.
+My first trip to Seattle was a solo trip.
+Six months later, I moved to the Pike Place Neighborhood where I spent the next four years exploring Seattle.
+In this article, I share all my best Seattle local tips for seeing the best of Seattle as a solo traveler.

 Here’s why Seattle is Solo Traveler friendly: